What's the difference between dirt and soil?

 Spread your compost on top of your soil….. take a garden fork and push it down in random places… so you have some holes throughout your beds; rather like aerating it.
 Rain will wash the nutrients into the soil…

 If you are planting, instead of digging the whole bed, dig a hole for each plant…even if you have to take a pick-axe to do it.
-Make the hole bigger than the plant, add compost, plant and add mulch... the plant and roots will take care of the rest.
+Make the hole a bit bigger than the plant, add back the original soil with a little compost, plant and add mulch...

 Over a season,(or maybe two), the roots will soon be strong enough to break down the soil around the plant.
 Those hair-like roots use the fungi and mycorrhizae like adding small straws to their ends, extending them into the soil, seeking out the nutrients that are between the spaces in the soil which will then alter the soil texture naturally.

-And when you add the water plants need to complete the nutrient cycle, be sure to hold the hose or watering can down at the root.
+And when you water plants, be sure to hold the hose or watering can down at the root.
 Water less often and deeply and never from above.
 It is the root that needs the water and the soil, not the leaves.

 In the fall, leave your garden standing…. let all the green go back to the root to give the plant strength to endure winter’s freezing temperatures.
 Let Nature keep the nutrients cycling through each season.